-This Security Target Lite [ST_Lite] is for a microcontroller (MCU) device with security features.
+This Security Target Lite (ST-Lite) is conformant to the Protection Profile PP/9806, it is for a microcontroller (MCU) device with security features.
 The device is a member of a family of single chip MCU devices which are intended for use within Smartcard products.
 The family codename is AVR ASL4 and the 'parent' device of the family, from which other family members will be derived, is the AT90SC19264RC.

-The AT90SC9608RC MCU device (AT578A7) is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented of AVA_VLA.4 under the Common Criteria maintenance scheme.
+The AT90SC7272C MCU device (AT578B3) is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented with AVA\VLA.4, ADV\IMP.2 and ALC\DVS.2 under the Common Criteria maintenance scheme.
 Atmel Smart Card ICs, a division of ATMEL Corporation, is the developer and the sponsor for the AVR ASL4 evaluations.